apostrophecms/form/README.md

 ## Using reCAPTCHA for user validation

 Google's reCAPTCHA is built in as an optional feature.
-You will first need to [set up a reCAPTCHA site up on their website](https://www.google.com/recaptcha/) using the *version three option*.
+You will first need to [set up reCAPTCHA on your website](https://www.google.com/recaptcha/) using the *version three option*.
 Make sure your domains are configured (using `localhost` for local development).

 Copy the **site key** and **secret key**.
 You will need to enter them in the site's global settings when logged in.
 Each form will have a checkbox to enable reCAPTCHA for that form.